qxcv/comp2550/project/thoughts.md

-# Thoughts on map matching for visual road priors
+# Thoughts on map matching and its applications to computer vision

 ## The current state of map matching